[ OSELAB ]

 Abstract

 This study explored multi-modal analysis for location verification in the context of Australian civil litigation, where traditional digital evidence was unavailable.
-Vision-enabled agents analyzed publicly available imagery for distinctive Australian geographical features (water infrastructure, native vegetation patterns).
-Specialized agents performed EXIF data recovery and flora-based temporal analysis specific to Australian seasonal patterns.
+Vision-enabled agents analysed publicly available imagery for distinctive Australian geographical features (water infrastructure, native vegetation patterns).
+Specialised agents performed EXIF data recovery and flora-based temporal analysis specific to Australian seasonal patterns.

 Approach